Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Method

 \section{Method}

-Our theorem-proving agent consists primarily of four components: a LLM specialized in informal reasoning in natural language; a prover model trained for formal proving in Lean; a formal proof assistant, Lean; and a bridging model that transforms lemmas generated in natural language into formal statements, which formalizes only their assumptions and conclusions without attempting proofs at this stage.

-The overall workflow is illustrated in \Fig{workflow} and the corresponding pseudocode is shown in \Alg{workflow}.
-Given a formal math problem, our agent begins by attempting to directly prove it, since this is often sufficient for simpler problems.
-For more difficult problems that cannot be solved directly, it generates auxiliary lemmas that may help uncover a viable proof strategy.
+The overall workflow is illustrated in \cref{fig:workflow} and the pseudocode is shown in \cref{alg:workflow}.
+Given a formal math problem, our agent first attempts a direct proof, which is often sufficient for simpler problems.
+For more difficult problems that cannot be solved directly, it generates auxiliary lemmas to uncover a viable proof strategy.
 These lemmas are then formalized and proved individually, and the resulting proven lemmas are used to synthesize a final proof of the original problem.
-Throughout this process, feedback from Lean is used to iteratively refine constructed proofs, ensuring syntactic and logical correctness at every step.
+Throughout this process, feedback from Lean is used to iteratively refine constructed proofs.
+We describe each state in \cref{sec:direct_proving,sec:decomposition,sec:final_proof_synthesis}.

-We describe each stage below, highlighting how the informal LLM, formal prover model, and Lean coordinate to construct formal proofs.

 \tikzset{ network/.pic = { \node[circle, draw, semithick, inner sep=1.5pt] (a1) at (-0.5, 3mm) {}; \node[circle, draw, semithick, inner sep=1.5pt] (a2) at (-0.5, -3mm) {}; \node[circle, draw, semithick, inner sep=1.5pt] (b1) at (0, 4mm) {}; \node[circle, draw, semithick, inner sep=1.5pt] (b2) at (0, 0mm) {}; \node[circle, draw, semithick, inner sep=1.5pt] (b3) at (0, -4mm) {}; \node[circle, draw, semithick, inner sep=1.5pt] (c1) at (0.5, 0) {}; \draw[semithick] (a1) -- (b1); \draw[semithick] (a1) -- (b2); \draw[semithick] (a1) -- (b3); \draw[semithick] (a2) -- (b1); \draw[semithick] (a2) -- (b2); \draw[semithick] (a2) -- (b3); \draw[semithick] (b1) -- (c1); \draw[semithick] (b2) -- (c1); \draw[semithick] (b3) -- (c1); } }